mikeniemant/QS_shiny/README.md

-# Skyline Dx project - dashboard for visualising QuantStudio results
+# Visuale QS results

 ## Premise
-Build R Shiny app to plot output from the QuantStudio system.
+Build R Shiny app to plot output from the QS system.

-Interactive Shiny interface to plot Ct values measured by the QuantStudio (QS) machine.
+Interactive Shiny interface to plot Ct values measured by the QS machine.
 User can import one or multiple files (xlsx format) and check multiple parameters (Ct / Cq Conf / Positive Control / Negative Control / MTP	/ Tm1).
 Final results from multiple files can be extracted from the program.

 Remaining questions:
 * Rename the column names of the preprocessed data object